 The indigenous people of this country have faced innumerable challenges.
 When the Spaniards came, these communities were forced to pay taxes and were tortured.
 They have also been branded savages and heretics.
 Many communities disappeared, others fought valiantly, and in recent years they have bowed to other threats such as the FARC guerrillas and paramilitaries who forced these people to leave their territories for years.

 Despite all the problems, many communities continue to try to lead a peaceful life, reclaim their territory and honor their beliefs.
 That’s why we want to tell you about some of the most incredible indigenous communities still living on Colombian territory.

 For this reason, the indigenous population was an important issue when drafting the new constitution of Colombia in 1991.
-In this Magna Carta these groups were granted various advantages and autonomy, such as:
+In this Magna Carta, these groups were granted autonomy and various advantages, such as:

-- Autonomy in their training.
+- Autonomy in their education.
 The government recognizes that the beliefs and language of these communities are a heritage and must be protected.
-Indigenous languages are declared official in the territories of these groups.
+Indigenous languages are declared official in these groups’ territories.

 - The indigenous justice system was introduced.
 This means that they can create their own rules and impose punishments according to their traditions, but it is important to say that these laws must not violate human rights.
 In the case of crimes such as drug trafficking or other crimes of a certain gravity, the Colombian state can bring an indigenous person to an ordinary court.

 In addition, the Colombian government guarantees the indigenous communities political participation in various state institutions.
 Regulations have also been put in place to ensure that indigenous people have access to quality health care.
 Despite all of this, it is a sad fact that many of these regulations have only stayed on paper.